cloudposse/terraform-spacelift-cloud-infrastructure-automation/README.md

 -->

-This is `terraform-spacelift-cloud-infrastructure-automation` project provides all the scaffolding for a typical well-built Cloud Posse module.
+This project provides all the scaffolding for a typical well-built Cloud Posse module.
 It's a template repository you can use when creating new repositories.